herno12/VideogamesInProgress/README.md

 The APP allows different options for displaying the Cards: sorting by alphabetical order and rating (both ascending and descending) and filters by genre and origin of the videogame (REST API or database).
 It also includes a searchbar to find videogames by name.
 When clicking on a particular Card, it takes you to a web page where all the details are displayed.

-Technologies used to build this:
+Tech I used to build this:
 Node | React | Redux | Javascript | PostgreSQL | Express | Sequelize | CSS | HTML5 | GIT

 DISCLAIMER: This is a Work in Progress.
 Aesthetics will be improved and new features added.
+Images will be uploaded ASAP.

 # 🎮 SOBRE APPVideogames: